plain-plain-text/simple-cv/README.md

 ### `format.yml`

-This document holds all the configuration options for formatting both documents as well as the `html` and `pdf` versions on their own.
+This document holds all the configuration options shared in common between `html` and `pdf` versions. documents as well as the `html` and `pdf` versions on their own.
 These options become variables like `$format.title$` in the templates.
 The templates use [Pandoc’s templating language](https://pandoc.org/MANUAL.html#templates),